TRI Pointe Group (TPH) Price Target Cut to $20.00

-TRI Pointe Group (NYSE:TPH) had its target price decreased by analysts at JMP Securities from $21.00 to $20.00 in a research report issued to clients and investors on Monday.
-The firm currently has a “market outperform” rating on the construction company’s stock.
-JMP Securities’ price target would suggest a potential upside of 41.14% from the stock’s previous close.
+TRI Pointe Group (NYSE:TPH) had its target price lowered by Buckingham Research from $22.00 to $20.00 in a report released on Monday.
+Buckingham Research currently has a buy rating on the construction company’s stock.

-A number of other analysts also recently weighed in on the stock.
-Gabelli downgraded shares of TRI Pointe Group from a “buy” rating to a “hold” rating in a report on Thursday, April 26th.
-Zacks Investment Research raised shares of TRI Pointe Group from a “hold” rating to a “buy” rating and set a $19.00 price target for the company in a report on Saturday, April 28th.
-Wedbush reissued an “outperform” rating and issued a $21.00 price target on shares of TRI Pointe Group in a report on Wednesday, April 25th.
-Royal Bank of Canada initiated coverage on shares of TRI Pointe Group in a report on Wednesday, June 27th.
-They issued a “sector perform” rating for the company.
-Finally, Zelman & Associates downgraded shares of TRI Pointe Group from a “buy” rating to a “hold” rating in a report on Thursday, June 14th.
-One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating and seven have issued a buy rating to the company.
-TRI Pointe Group has a consensus rating of “Hold” and a consensus target price of $18.77.
+Several other equities analysts have also recently commented on the stock.
+Citigroup decreased their price target on shares of TRI Pointe Group from $18.00 to $16.00 and set a hold rating for the company in a research report on Monday.
+JMP Securities decreased their price target on shares of TRI Pointe Group from $21.00 to $20.00 and set a market outperform rating for the company in a research report on Monday.
+Wedbush reissued an outperform rating on shares of TRI Pointe Group in a research report on Friday, July 20th.
+ValuEngine cut shares of TRI Pointe Group from a buy rating to a hold rating in a research report on Monday, July 2nd.
+Finally, Royal Bank of Canada assumed coverage on shares of TRI Pointe Group in a research report on Wednesday, June 27th.
+They issued a sector perform rating for the company.
+One investment analyst has rated the stock with a sell rating, nine have given a hold rating and seven have issued a buy rating to the company’s stock.
+TRI Pointe Group presently has an average rating of Hold and an average price target of $18.77.

-In other news, CFO Michael D. Grubbs sold 100,000 shares of the firm’s stock in a transaction dated Friday, May 25th.
-The shares were sold at an average price of $17.62, for a total transaction of $1,762,000.00.
-Following the completion of the transaction, the chief financial officer now directly owns 68,764 shares of the company’s stock, valued at approximately $1,211,621.68.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Douglas F. Bauer sold 3,900 shares of the firm’s stock in a transaction dated Friday, May 25th.
-The stock was sold at an average price of $17.75, for a total transaction of $69,225.00.
-Following the transaction, the chief executive officer now directly owns 168,479 shares of the company’s stock, valued at $2,990,502.25.
+In other news, CEO Douglas F. Bauer sold 71,582 shares of TRI Pointe Group stock in a transaction on Wednesday, May 30th.
+The shares were sold at an average price of $17.68, for a total transaction of $1,265,569.76.
+Following the completion of the sale, the chief executive officer now directly owns 168,479 shares of the company’s stock, valued at approximately $2,978,708.72.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CFO Michael D. Grubbs sold 100,000 shares of TRI Pointe Group stock in a transaction on Friday, May 25th.
+The stock was sold at an average price of $17.62, for a total transaction of $1,762,000.00.
+Following the sale, the chief financial officer now directly owns 68,764 shares of the company’s stock, valued at $1,211,621.68.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 181,082 shares of company stock valued at $3,196,195 over the last ninety days.
-1.70% of the stock is owned by insiders.
+Over the last ninety days, insiders have sold 181,082 shares of company stock valued at $3,196,195.
+Corporate insiders own 1.70% of the company’s stock.

 About TRI Pointe Group